complyue/OscBrain/Readme.md

 # Oscillationary Brains

-> An oscillationary approach to decipher brain/neuron networks
+> An oscillationary approach to utilize brain/neuron networks